What are The Estate Planning Basics? What Goes in an Estate Plan?

 If you are faced with Probate after a death in the family, I strongly suggest you get a highly knowledgeable lawyer on your side, as there are many quirky laws and processes involved.
 Contact us to learn more.

-I also suggest you click here for a full discussion of the steps for probate in California, which are many!
-You can also use our calculator to get a sense of the attorney and executor fees which are likely to occur.
+I also suggest you click here for a full discussion of the many steps for probate in California.
+You can also use our calculator to get a sense of the attorney and executor fees that are likely to occur.

 What Is in an Estate Plan?